-The ultimate aim of a project with Dr. Anne Taormina is to unravel this Mathieu moonshine mystery.
+The ultimate aim of a project with Prof. Anne Taormina is to unravel this Mathieu moonshine mystery.
 I give an overview of our approach in the final section of the book chapter

-First results of the joint work with Dr. Anne Taormina, are presented in
+First results of the joint work with Prof. Anne Taormina, are presented in

 The technique of symmetry surfing is fully developed for Kummer surfaces in

 We show how all symmetry groups of Kummer surfaces as above can indeed be

 combined to a bigger group of order 322560, which is a maximal subgroup in

 M24.
 We also give evidence for the fact that the Mathieu moonshine

 phenomenon is tied to M24 rather than M23, and we offer

 an explanation to the fact that it seems not to be related to the full symmetry

 groups of superconformal field theories (SCFTs) on K3.
 As yet, no other possible explanation